How to support employee mental health

 Why is mental health important right now?

-Steps to support your employee mental health during Covid19 pandemic.
+Steps to support your employee's mental health in the workplace

 Keep in regular contact with your employees

 A good place to start with knowing how your employees are getting on at home or in the office is by organising regular check-ins.
-These work better as face to face, so can either be conducted via video or in-person outdoors or in the workplace at a safe distance.
+These work better as face to face, so can either be conducted via video or in-person..
 These are great opportunities to ask your employee questions around their wellbeing and will help to alert you to any signs of poor mental health.
 You do not need to be a mental health expert, but it helps to know about poor wellbeing and how to handle a disclosure of mental health condition.

 Review performance and workload

-Whilst some employees are more productive working from home, others have struggled during the pandemic.
+Whilst some employees are more productive working from home, others may struggle.
 The stress of isolated working, juggling childcare and work, and increased working hours have caused the lines of home and work to overlap negatively.

 From your regular check-ins, you should identify these stresses and recognise that expectations of work may need to be adjusted.
 This includes adjusting objectives, workloads, and deadlines to make sure they are achievable and can aid productivity.